envmetagen/metabinkit/README.md

 #### Why are binning thresholds specifically implemented at species, genus and family ranks, but for above family are combined?

 1. `metabin` will report the final bins obtained for all ranks, even if they could not be assigned at family rank.
-2. The NCBI taxonomy almost always has information at the species, genus and family ranks, but is often missing this information for order rank and above, making it difficult to apply thresholds at every level.
-For example, taxid
+2. In the classical seven rank taxonomy, the NCBI taxonomy almost always has information at the species, genus and family ranks, but is often missing this information for phylum, class and order rank, making it difficult to apply thresholds at every level.
+For example, the NCBI taxid 570251, a species of Platyhelminthes, *Catenula turgida*, has the taxonomy  Eukaryota, Platyhelminthes, Catenulida, unknown, Catenulidae, Catenula, Catenula turgida
+3. The `--TopAF` argument is effectively an order-level threshold, and `metabin` will assign at order rank where possible (i.e. the lowest common ancestor is at the order rank and this order is not "unknown").
+Where order-level assignation fails it will report the lowest common ancestor regardless of the rank.